eliaskosunen/scnlib/docs/api.rst

 In order for the ``.reconstruct()`` member function to compile in the result object, the range must be a ``pair-reconstructible-range`` as defined by https://wg21.link/p1664r1, i.e. be constructible from an iterator and a sentinel.

+If the source range is contiguous, and/or its ``value_type`` is its character type, various fast-path optimizations are enabled inside the library implementation.
+Also, a ``string_view`` can only be scanned from such a range.

 Character type
 **************